By Nanette W.

 You see, there are 5 major factors that act together and are responsible for causing acne and the related pimples.
 They are:

 2) Blockage of the skin pores (often caused by chemicals in the very skin care products we use everyday as well as our hair products !)

 5) The body trying to cleanse from internal illness or disease.

-I often provide people with an understanding of the various forms
+I often provide people with an understanding of the various forms of acne.

 Pustule - forms several days later when white blood cells make their way to the surface of the skin - referred to as a "zit" or a "pimple".

 Blackhead - occurs when the trapped sebum and bacteria partially open to the surface and turn black due to melanin, the skin's pigment.

 Whitehead - When the trapped sebum and bacteria stay below the skin surface, a whitehead is formed and shows up as tiny white spots.

 Papule - starts with a leak in the follicle wall.
 The pore becomes inflamed when the immune system tries to repair it.

 Nodule - When a follicle breaks along the bottom, total collapse can occur, causing a large, inflamed bump that can be sore to the touch.